dotnet/docs-maui/docs/user-interface/controls/tableview.md

 }
 ```

 In this example, the `OnViewCellTapped` event handler is executed in response to the cell being tapped.
-The event handler updates the visibility of the `Label` object and then the `Cell.ForceUpdateSize` method updates the cell's size.
+The event handler updates the visibility of the `Label` object and the `Cell.ForceUpdateSize` method updates the cell's size.
 If the `Label` has been made visible the cell's height will increase.
 If the `Label` has been made invisible the cell's height will decrease.

 > [!WARNING]
 > Overuse of dynamic item sizing can cause `TableView` performance to degrade.